minghao-wu/DeepLearningFromScratch/README.md

 **Stars are welcomed!**

-I guess no one will read my code line by line.
+I guess no one would read my code line by line.
 LOL.

 ## Image Classification
 * [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks)